ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 you're studying a metallic system (as we shall see later).
 For semiconductors and insulators you can determine the valence band maximum energy from the output file.

+??? note "Fermi Energy From The Integrated Density of States"
+    The integrated density of states is the number of states up to a certain energy.
+I.e., $\int_{-\infty}^{E_1} DOS(E) d(E)$.
+One can easily found the Fermi energy by looking at the energy where the integrated density of states is equal to the number of electrons in the system.
+However, it is worth noting that since we are using a smearing scheme and a denser k-point grid in the NSCF step (which is not the case for the SCF calculation), the Fermi energy calculated in this way may not be accurate.
+For accurate Fermi energy, one should always refer to the output of the SCF calculation.

 The directory `03_densityofstates` contains a python script that can be used to plot the shifted DOS together with the integrated DOS.